-Ferraro, a Democrat, was the representative for New York's 9th congressional district from 1979 to 1984.
+Ferraro was the representative for New York’s 9th congressional district and was a Democrat.
+She served from 1979 to 1984.

 Ferraro is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Ferraro sponsored and cosponsored.
 See full analysis methodology.

 Ferraro was the primary sponsor of 1 bill that was enacted: